UNM-CARC/QuickBytes/parallel_jupyterhub_with_dask_and_scikit-learn.md

 ## Example of parallelization with Jupyter hub using dask and scikit-learn

-[Dask](https://dask.org/) uses existing Python APIs and data structures to make it easy to switch between Numpy, Pandas, Scikit-learn to their Dask-powered equivalents. [scikit-learn](https://scikit-learn.org/stable/) is a machine learning tool for python
+[Dask](https://dask.org/) uses existing Python APIs and data structures to make it easy to switch between Numpy, Pandas, Scikit-learn to their Dask-powered equivalents. [scikit-learn](https://scikit-learn.org/stable/) is a machine learning tool for python.

 ### Log in to Jupyter hub